andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/12-rockies_pt2.md

 But most importantly, now I won't get lost.

 <h4 class="article-subheader">Where the Hell Am I?</h4>
+I'm lost.

-I thought I was headed for the Four Points Lodge for some lunch and a mid-day brewski.
+I thought I was headed for the Four Points Lodge for lunch and a mid-day brewski.
 So why in the world am I at the bottom of the Pony Express lift?

 Dramatic cut to Steamboat Springs one week prior.